biocro/biocro/documentation/contribution_guidelines.md

 * Use cmath, not math.h, for common mathematical functions.
 * Do not use `using` statements in places that have nonlocal influence, such as in header files.
 * Strongly prefer the [coherent](https://en.wikipedia.org/wiki/Coherence_%28units_of_measurement%29) set of SI units.
 Doing so reduces code complexity remarkably as no conversions are necessary.
 Yes, no one publishes values with these units, but do the conversion in one place, the manuscript, instead of dozens of times in the code, constantly having to look up units for variables, and then spending hours debugging silly, difficult-to-find, errors.
- * The coherent set of SI units consists of all the units without prefixes, except for kg, which is the coherent unit of mass.
+ * The coherent set of SI units consists of all the units without prefixes, except that kg is the coherent unit of mass, not g.
 * Do not copy and paste code, changing only smalls parts.
 Choose a design that eliminates the duplication.
 Duplication is often the result of not separating control flow from data.
 Consider the following R code.

  ```r